yujiri8/yujiri.xyz/reviews/mass_effect.md

 TITLE Mass Effect review
 NAV Mass Effect
 TEMPLATE DEFAULT
+DESC Mass Effect is statist, racist, sexist, and much more!
+At least it has good combat.

 Mass Effect is a series I used to really love.
 I think I first played the original when I was 12 or so.
 And I still think its combat system was good, although none of the incarnations were perfect.
 But over the next few years I became extremely disillusioned with the intense [statism](/protagonism/anarchism) in the game.